Vocabulary for life, health, and death in Luchazi

 2. Ku-tsa ceni ci li ku hiehi = his death is near.

-3. Vutsi = Mortality
+3. Vutsi = Mortality; death; extinction.

 4. Ku nonga = pass away; perish; destruction.